felias-fogg/dw-link/docs/manual.md

 ### 7.1 The basic solution

 For most of the wires, we use the same pins on the debugger and the target.
 So, it makes sense to think about something similar to an ISP cable people use when employing an Arduino UNO as an ISP programmer.
 Such cables can be easily constructed with some Dupont wires and a bit of heat shrink tube as, for example, demonstrated in [this instructable](https://www.instructables.com/Arduino-ICSP-Programming-Cable/).
 And in contrast to such a programmer cable, it makes sense to also break out the Vcc wire.
-And you definitely do not want to integrate the capacitor between RESET and GND in such a cable!
+And you definitely do not want to integrate a capacitor between RESET and GND in such a cable as described in the instructable!

 ![isp-cable](pics/isp-cable.jpg)